 The Peel (Peel and Wellington Streets, Collingwood), usually younger guys in abundance, crowd varies with night, as do DJs; each his own mood.
 Dance floor "full-on" after midnight, lounge and game rooms chill-out space.

 Sircuit (103 Smith St, Collingwood), predominantly men, all-welcome Thursday/Sunday, men-only Wednesday/Friday/Saturday.
 Butt Naked (underwear optional) first Mondays.
 DJs, pool tables and shows.
 Upstairs coffee lounge, huge maze/cruise area, private rooms/booths, barber, porn cinema.
+Also periodic Beef dance parties for men and Adam nude evenings for guys.

 Going out -- Melbourne City and Southside